villez/vswiki/README.md

 ## Tools & Dependencies

+In general, plan to keep up with the latest versions of tools, especially Ruby and Rails.
+Since this is an experimental project with no deployed base, will *not* put much effort into being backwards compatible with older versions.

+The main tool dependencies are:

  * Rails 4.1
  * Ruby 2.1 (only a minor dependency with the new %i array of symbols syntax)
- * PostgreSQL for all environments (no strong dependency yet, but planning to use full text search later)
+ * PostgreSQL, including the development & testing environments (no strong dependency yet, but may use e.g. full text search later)
- * Bootstrap 3 for layout & styling
+ * Bootstrap 3 for layout & styling (but subject to change later)
  * main testing tools: RSpec, capybara, poltergeist, database_cleaner, shoulda-matchers
  * additional testing utilities: guard, launchy, simplecov